VikiX/Codecademy-DS-Independent-Project-/README.md

 order by Number_of_Appearance DESC;

-##2.
-Which track generated the most revenue? which album? which genre?
+## 2. Which track generated the most revenue? which album? which genre?

-###3.
-Which countries have the highest sales revenue?
+## 3. Which countries have the highest sales revenue?
 What percent of total revenue does each country make up?

-###4.
-How many customers did each employee support, what is the average revenue for each sale, and what is their total sale?
+## 4. How many customers did each employee support, what is the average revenue for each sale, and what is their total sale?

+# **Additional Challenges**